Home Family and home Gradina si gradina de legume How to grow an apple tree

 Antonovka

-We will complete our selection with all the familiar and beloved Antonovka apples.
-Beautiful golden yellowish fruits with a unique and unlike anything else aroma.
-The flesh of these apples is white, very crispy, with a slight sourness.
+Let’s complete our selection with all the familiar and beloved Antonovka apples.
+Beautiful golden-yellowish fruits with a unique and unlike anything else aroma.
+The flesh of these apples is white, very crisp, with a slight sourness.
 The apple tree begins to bear fruit on average in the seventh year.
-The great advantage of this tree is that even young seedlings can perfectly tolerate severe frosts, and it is also resistant to diseases and very unpretentious to care for.
+The great advantage of this tree is that even young seedlings can easily withstand severe frosts, and it is also resistant to diseases and very unpretentious in care.

 200272493-001

-A good period for planting an apple tree is spring and autumn.
-Each of the mentioned periods has its pros and cons, let's take a closer look.
+The best period for planting an apple tree is spring and autumn.
+Each of the mentioned periods has its pros and cons, let's look a little more closely.

-Planting in autumn gives the seedling time to develop.
-During the winter, it grows well into the soil, strengthens its roots, and by spring it begins to bloom actively.
-Speaking of the month, it is better to allocate the beginning of October for this activity.
-But it is better to engage in autumn planting in the southern regions of the country, or on the black earth.
-The soil for the apple tree should be loose and allow air and water to pass through without problems.
+Autumn planting gives the seedling time to develop.
+Over the winter it grows well into the soil, strengthens itself with roots, and by spring begins to actively bloom.
+Speaking of the month, it is better to select the beginning of October for this activity.
+But it is better to do autumn planting in the southern regions of the country, or in the black soil.
+The soil for an apple tree should be loose and allow air and water to pass through without any problems.
 And now step by step:

-1. Prepare a hole for the apple tree, preferably a month before planting.
-Organize a groove 70 cm and about a meter in diameter.
+1. It is advisable to prepare a hole for the apple tree a month before planting.
+Create a recess 70 cm in diameter and about a meter in diameter.

-2. Install a stake in the center of the hole so that it protrudes 35 centimeters above the ground level.
-To prevent the bottom of the stake from rotting, burn it first.
+2. Place a stake in the center of the hole so that it protrudes 35 centimeters above the ground level.
+To prevent the bottom of the stake from rotting, first burn it.

-3. Prepare a mixture for a tree, where a fertile layer of earth will enter (at the time of digging a hole - the very top of the earth) fertilizers and organic matter.
+3. Prepare a mixture for the tree, which will include a fertile layer of soil (at the time of digging a hole - the very top of the soil), fertilizers and organic matter.
 Place all this tightly in the hole.

-4. At the onset of October, start planting - organize a small hole, sprinkle a little black soil on the bottom and place a seedling.
-The peg is necessarily located from the south of the trunk.
-The seedling should be buried so that the root collar of the trunk looks out five centimeters above the ground level.
+4. When October arrives, start planting - create a small hole, sprinkle some black soil on the bottom and place the seedling.
+The peg must be located from the south of the trunk.
+The seedling should be buried so that the root collar of the trunk looks about five centimeters above ground level.

-5. Tie the seedling tightly to the peg so that it doesn't settle.
+5. Tie the seedling close to the stake so that it does not settle.

-6. Pour 3/4 buckets of water into the hole and cover with earth.
+6. Pour 3/4 of a bucket of water into the hole and cover it with soil.

 Apple tree care

-You can propagate apple trees by seeds or cuttings.
-The first method is used exclusively by nurseries, because it is problematic and time-consuming for gardeners.
-To propagate an apple tree by cuttings, it is important to find a stock, which can be a seed grown or just a wild apple tree.
-A stalk of the variety is grafted to its root system, which in the end needs to be obtained.
-The seed of success is just in the right rootstock, so be careful that the work does not go down the drain, but brings a satisfactory result.
+Apple trees can be propagated by seeds or cuttings.
+The first method is used exclusively by nurseries, because for gardeners it is problematic and time-consuming.
+To propagate an apple tree by cuttings, it is important to find a rootstock, which can be an apple tree grown from a seed or simply a wild one.
+A cutting of the variety that ultimately needs to be obtained is grafted onto its root system.
+The seed of success lies precisely in the correctly chosen rootstock, so be careful that your efforts do not go down the drain, but bring a satisfactory result.

 Apple tree transplant